-David Tee - AncientPages.com - History is history.
-By that, it means that history has a way of hiding the truth and letting myth and legends ascend to prominence.
-Very little credible information about Anne Neville survive.
+David Tee - AncientPages.com - History has a way of hiding the truth and letting myth and legends ascend to prominence.
+Very little credible information about Anne Neville's survival.
 What does survive are a lot of tall tales, myths, and legends about her life.

 It is difficult to get to the truth and see if her life was one tragic event after another or if she let her own aspirations maneuver her into difficult situations.

 It is difficult to say how sad her life really was.
 She was born into a wealthy and politically powerful family.
 Her father was known as the Kingmaker, which gives you an idea of her status in life.